The ultimate guide to the best gifts for hikers. Find the perfect gift for any hiking enthusiast.

-They're some of the best-rated hiking socks under $50 on the market today and one of the best Christmas gifts for hikers.
+These are some of the best-rated hiking socks under $50 on the market today and one of the best Christmas gifts for hikers.

-One of the best gifts for outdoorsy people - a box full of hiking snacks!
+One of the best gifts for people who like to hike - a box full of hiking snacks!

 This is a fun and practical gift for any hiker and includes a whole lot of yum.

-Must have hiking gear - a durable water bottle that doesn't leak and which can handle the toughest terrains.
+Must have hiking gear - a durable water bottle that doesn't leak and that can handle the toughest terrains.

 The Hydro Flask has become one of the most popular hiking water bottles for a reason - it's tough and very well insulated.